What’s at Stake - Fight for Families

 Many people who do IVF have embryos that are cryopreserved (in frozen storage) for future attempts at pregnancy.
 There are currently no changes in state or federal laws that impact the storage of embryos or what people choose to do with their embryos However, we must remain vigilant as we anticipate that state or federal legislators may try and regulate embryos in the future, which could mean that people would not have complete control over what happens with their embryos.

-Get active and reach out to your state legislators and share your concerns.
-Follow RESOLVE’s advocacy information for your state by joining RAN (RESOLVE Advocacy Network).
-We will notify you if legislation is pending in your state that regulates embryos.
+Get active and reach out to your state and federal legislators and share your concerns.
+Follow RESOLVE’s advocacy information by joining RAN (RESOLVE Advocacy Network).
+We will notify you if legislation is pending in your state that regulates embryos, and about opportunities to advocate for federal safeguards for IVF.
 By getting to know your state legislators now and telling them your concerns, it will be easier to contact them when legislation is introduced that you care about.

 Join the Fight for Families.
-Make sure you’re connected with our campaign and on our social media channels to receive the most up to date information on legislation in your state and ways you can take action.
+Make sure you’re connected with our campaign and on our social media channels to receive the most up to date information on state and federal legislation and ways you can take action.

 Since 2008, RESOLVE has tracked more than a hundred state bills that have been introduced at the state and federal level that RESOLVE deems to be “Personhood” legislation, or legislation that confers full human rights to a fertilized egg.
 RESOLVE has vigorously fought these bills, activating thousands of advocates across the country.
 Our efforts have been successful as no Personhood bills have passed.
 RESOLVE has a long and deep history in this area of advocacy.